ethanperitz/ethanperitz.github.io/projects/redlining-538.md

 DI = 1-P(Same Race) = 1-P(2 White ∪ 2 Black ∪ 2 Hispanic ∪ 2 Asian ∪ 2 Other)

 Then, I will classify the diversity index of each zone as being “more diverse” or “less diverse” than the overall United States Population, which, as of 2020, is 61.1%.
-This will constitute my categorical variable for this part of the assignment.

 So, to analyze the diversity index for each zone, I created two new variables: Diversity Index [numeric, quantitative continuous] and More/Less Diverse [character, nominal categorical].